 How Spinal Cord Injury Causes Low Blood Pressure

-A spinal cord injury can interfere with communication between your brain and body.
+A spinal cord injury interferes with communication between your brain and body.
 As a result, many of your major body functions may not work properly.

 One of the main roles of the autonomic nervous system is to control involuntary functions like blood pressure and heart rate.